Prevent vegan brain fog: think sharp with these 4 key vitamins

 Follow the foghorn: what is vegan brain fog?

 It takes a lot of energy to fuel your brain—approximately 20 per cent of your daily calories, to be exact.
 And when your brain doesn’t get the nutrients that it needs, it can manifest as the neurological struggles that brain fog feels like:

 A tendency to get confused easily

 Fuzzy, discombobulated thoughts or conversations

-This can lead to secondary problems, like stress, insomnia, and poor academic or work performance.
+This can lead to secondary problems, like poor academic or work performance.

 Don’t be alarmed.
 This is your brain’s way of saying, “Hey, maybe we should think a bit more about what we’re eating.”
 It’s a signal that your plant-based diet is missing something.
 Often, that mental fatigue goes away on its own within a few days of you double-checking your eating habits, reviewing your supplement routine, and ensuring you aren’t missing out on any key food groups or nutrients.

 Try our free online assessment to make sure that your brain and body are getting all the nutrition they need with a vegan diet